Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 - Some find it less clarifying than a stronger shampoo for product buildup

-For maximum benefit from your Olaplex routine, pair No. 3 with No. 4 shampoo and No. 5 conditioner.
-The shampoo and conditioner extend the bond-protective actives through every step of your wash day, not just the treatment step.
+For a fuller Olaplex routine, pair No. 3 with No. 4 shampoo and No. 5 conditioner.
+The shampoo and conditioner extend the bond-support positioning through every step of your wash day, not just the treatment step.

 Check Price on Amazon →Olaplex No. 5 Bond Maintenance Conditioner